simonsejse/OverleafCopyAndPaste/README.md

 ## 🔧 How to install

 The installation only takes around 20-25 seconds, so what are you waiting for?
 Go to [releases](https://github.com/simonsejse/OverleafCopyAndPaste/releases) and download the newest stable version.
+If you're looking to further develop head to the **👨‍💻 How can I contribute?** section.

 **📸 Installation** Here is a gif provided of me installing the extension from the release files.